11 days retreat in Pisac, The Sacred Valley, PERU

 - You like to connect deeper with your life’s mission, with nature and with the magic of existence

-- You are interested in deepening the connection of body, heart and mind through ancient practices like yoga, Tao training and ancient Thai massage
+- You are interested in deepening the connection of body, heart and mind through ancient practices like yoga and Qigong.

 - You feel the calling to connect – for the first time or again – with the spirit of wachuma and ayahuasca